-It is good practice that regulatory bodies embed digital health competencies into nursing and health provider entry-to-practice exams. strength.
+RECOMMENDATIONS AND GOOD PRACTICE STATEMENTS STRENGTH OF THE RECOMMENDATION Good Practice Statement 6.0: It is good practice that regulatory bodies embed digital health competencies into nursing and health provider entry-to-practice exams.
+This is a good practice statement that does not receive a GRADE rating of certainty of evidence or strength.
 Recommendation Question #4: Should the use of artificial intelligence-driven predictive analytics software or systems (e.g., command centres and risk assessment software tools) for nurses providing care in all practice settings be recommended or not to inform clinical decision-making and improve clinical outcomes?
-Conditional Recommendation 4.0: The expert panel suggests that health service organizations implement clinical decision support systems (CDSS) or early warning systems that use artificial intelligence-driven predictive analytics to support nurses' and health providers' clinical decision-making.

-Recommendation Question #5: Should a distributive model (versus no distributive model or any other type of change management model) be recommended to integrate digital health competencies into the professional practice roles and responsibilities of nurses at all levels within an organization?
+Recommendation 4.0: The expert panel suggests that health service organizations implement clinical decision support systems (CDSS) or early warning systems that use artificial intelligence-driven predictive analytics to support (but not replace) nurses' and health providers' clinical decision-making.
+Conditional Recommendation Question #5: Should a distributive model (versus no distributive model or any other type of change management model) be recommended to integrate digital health competencies into the professional practice roles and responsibilities of nurses at all levels within an organization?
 No recommendation was made.
-The expert panel determined that current evidence was Not applicable insufficient to assess the certainty of effects of a distributive model, or other types of change management models, to integrate digital health competencies into the professional practice roles and responsibilities of nurses within an organization.
+The expert panel determined that current evidence was insufficient to assess the certainty of effects of a distributive model, or other types of change management models, to integrate digital health competencies into the professional practice roles and responsibilities of nurses within an organization.
+Not applicable